 How to serve Swedish meatballs

-Why not try serving these meatballs on a bed of creamy mashed potatoes, or fluffy white rice, pour the sauce over the top and serve with a side dish of fresh green vegetables, such as broccoli or peas.
+Why not try serving these meatballs on a bed of creamy mashed potatoes, or fluffy white rice, pour the sauce over the top, and serve them with a side dish of fresh green vegetables, such as broccoli or peas.

 Make smaller meatballs, skewer them on toothpicks, and serve as an appetiser with a bowl of the creamy mustard sauce for dipping.